pub enum Cell {

 Tentatively attaches a name to a given value.

-gives a name to a particular value, without insisting on keeping
+Debug gives a name to a particular value, without insisting on keeping

 it alive during optimization.
 This helps correlate the output of